edgelesssys/contrast/docs/docs/howto/workload-deployment/deployment-verification.md

 # Deployment verification

-This step verifies the deployment.
+This step verifies that the application has been deployed correctly.

 ## Applicability

-An application user / data owner can verify the deployment before any interaction.
+A data owner or application user can use this step to verify the deployment before interacting with the application.

-## Prerequesite
+## Prerequisites

 1. A running Contrast deployment.

 ## How-to

+This page explains how a user can connect to the Coordinator and verify the application's integrity.

 ### Connect to the coordinator